 A healthy level of skepticism will actually open your mind and help you listen to your prospects better than you ever have before.

-Shifting Skepticism from a Bad Thing to Good
+Shifting Skepticism from Negative to Positive

 The salesperson who’s champing at the bit talks at the prospect instead of listening or speaking with them.

-You might be thinking, “how do I have effective sales conversations if I only talk 40% of the time?”
+You might be thinking, “How do I have effective sales conversations if I only talk 40% of the time?”

 And not just any questions either.
 Asking open-ended questions allows them to open up to you without the possibility of you skewing their answers.